 USAID chief concerned by 'dehumanising rhetoric' in Ethiopia amid war in Tigray region

-ADDIS ABABA, Aug 4 (Reuters) - The head of the U.S. Agency for International Development (USAID) said on Wednesday during a visit to Ethiopia that she had raised her concerns about "dehumanising rhetoric" with authorities, amid war in the country's northern Tigray region.
+ADDIS ABABA (Reuters) - The head of the U.S. Agency for International Development (USAID) said on Wednesday during a visit to Ethiopia that she had raised her concerns about “dehumanising rhetoric” with authorities, amid war in the country’s northern Tigray region.

 At a news conference in the capital Addis Ababa, Power did not specify whether one party in the nearly nine-month war in Tigray was responsible for lifesaving aid not reaching those in need.
 But she did say obstruction by all sides was hindering efforts.